alisonpeard/alisonpeard/README.md

 ### Hi there 👋
 I'm a DPhil Student and Oxford Environmental Change Institute and part of the Oxford Programme for Sustainable Infrastructure Solutions (OPSIS).
-I'm working on deep learning methods for estimating coastal flood hazards over large scales using deep generative modelling and extreme value theory.
+I'm currently working on deep learning methods for estimating coastal flood hazards over large scales using deep generative modelling and extreme value theory.
 <!--
 **alisonpeard/alisonpeard** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.